alvinBM/alvinBM/README.md

 ### Hi there, I'm Alvin Bauma  👋

-#### I'm a Software engineer, 4 years Web developer with forward-thinking development professional bringing expertise in PHP, Java, SQL, HTML, CSS and JavaScript.!
+#### I'm Fullstack Developer.
+Proficient in Javascrtipt, PHP, HTML and CSS, with good experience in developing modern web applications with frameworks like NodeJs, ReactJs, VueJs, Laravel and Codeigniter.

 #### Connect with me: